CamWrenn/cw0724/README.md

 This is the rental tool app.
 It requires Java 17.

-The app ships with a maven wrapper, so you should be able to start it with:
+As an interactive command line app, it doesn't really work running from an IDE, so use a command prompt.
+The commands here are formatted for windows command prompt and powershell, The app ships with a maven wrapper, so you should be able to start it with:
 ```
     .\mvnw spring-boot:run
 ```